-This brand new pass will be released in April, 2016.
 This pass covers Narita airport, Greater Tokyo, Gala Yuzawa, Nikko, whole part of Tohoku region, Hakodate, Otaru, Noboribetsu, Lake Toya and Sapporo.
 You also may use this pass to get Lake Kawaguchi and Hakone even though this pass covers these trips partially.
 You cannot use this pass to get central, northern and eastern Hokkaido, such as Furano, Asahikawa, Shiretoko, Kushiro.
-Japan Rail Pass (a.k.a.
-JR Pass) is better choice if you intend to visit these places.
+JR Pass is better choice if you intend to visit these places.

 Hokkaido Shinkansen will be opened on March 26, 2016 between Shin-Aomori and Shin-Hakodate-Hokuto.
 This will be the newest Shinkansen (Bullet Train) line technically.
 However this line is connected with Tohoku Shinkansen at Shin-Aomori.
 Many of trains run through Tohoku Shinkansen to Shin-Hakodate-Hokuto from Tokyo.
 You will be able to get Hokkaido from Tokyo directly by this Shinkansen train.